CaringCactus/turbo-mod/README.md

 As a few examples, the config.yaml file has a small list of NSFW subreddit names already added.
 You may edit and remove them, and change any variable names in the main.py file as you please.

+This code is the bare basics as described above, you can add more moderation features by editing the python code in main.py to fit your needs; you'll likely need to reference [PRAW](https://praw.readthedocs.io/en/stable/code_overview/praw_models.html) documention and view [r/redditdev](https://www.reddit.com/r/redditdev/) to learn more on your own.

 # Setup

 Clone the github repository, change directories: